SabaYos/rebook/README.md

 Enhance styling with more animations or a theme toggle (light/dark mode).
 Add support for more languages and currencies.

-Author

-Sabayos (GitHub: sabayos)
 Project timeline: May 5–11, 2025

-License
-This project is open-source and available under the MIT License.